 There are two types of backflow: back-pressure and back-siphonage.

 Back-pressure occurs when the pressure in a private water system is greater than the pressure in the City's water supply system.
-Back pressure can force an undesirable contaminant to enter potable water piping.
-Sources of back pressure may be pumps in the water distribution system, boilers, heat exchanging equipment, or power washing equipment.
-In these cases there may be a risk of overcoming the static water pressure in the piping.
 To reduce the risk of contamination, a backflow preventer must be fitted.
-A backflow preventer is also important when potentially toxic chemicals are used, for instance for commericial/industrial descaling (boilers) or when bleaches are used for residential power washing.
+It’s also important when potentially toxic chemicals are used.

-Vacuum breaker: A vacuum breaker typically contains a plastic disc that is pressed forward by water supply pressure, and covers smal vent holes.
+Vacuum breaker: This typically contains a plastic disc that is pressed forward by water supply pressure and covers small vent holes.
 Should the supply pressure drop, the disc springs back, opening the vent holes which let in outside air, preventing backflow of water.

-Double Check Valve Assembly: A double check valve assembly (DCVA) consists of two check valves assembled in series.
-This employs two operating principles: firstly one check valave will still act, even if the other is jammed wide open.
-Secondly the closure of one valve reduces the pressure differential across the other, allowing a more reliable seal and avoiding even minor leakage.
-The double check valve assembly is suitable for prevention of back pressure and back siphonage, but is not suitable for high hazard applications.
-It is commonly used on irrigation, fire sprinkler, and boiler systems.
+Double Check Valve Assembly: A DCVA consists of two check valves assembled in series.
+It’s suitable for prevention of back pressure and back siphonage but not suitable for high hazard applications.
+It is commonly used on irrigation, fire sprinkler and boiler systems.
 If the hazard is higher, such as using antifreeze in the fire sprinkler system, then a more reliable check valve such as reduced pressure backflow assembly must be used.

 Reduced Pressure Backflow Assembly: This device consists of two independent check valves, plumbed in series, with a pressure monitored chamber between.
-The chamber is maintained at a pressure that is lower thant the water supply pressure, but high enough to maintain downstream pressure.
-The reduced pressure is guaranteed by a differential pressure relief valve, which automatically relieves excess pressure in the chamber by discharging to a drain.
-Because certain combinations of check valve failure and/or system backpressure cause the relief valve to discharge, the device must be mounted in a location where the drain will not become flooded.
+The chamber is maintained at a pressure that is lower than the water supply pressure, but high enough to maintain downstream pressure.
+The device must be mounted in a location where the drain will not become flooded.

 The City of Penticton is working to ensure all properties are provided with premise isolation.
-Premise isolation is the isolation of a property's private water system from the City's potable water system.
-In addition, we are examining the potential for contamination within the building to its occupants from fire, sprinklers, irrigation, air conditioning, boiler, and other systems.
+This is the isolation of a property's private water system from the City's potable water system.
+In addition, we are examining the potential for contamination within the building to its occupants from fire, sprinklers, irrigation, air conditioning, boiler and other systems.

 - We will conduct a survey of your building facility to identify possible cross connections.

-- Once complete, you have 6 months in which to hire a certified plumber/tester to install the device(s) and provide the initial test forms to the City.
+- Once complete, you have six months to hire a certified plumber/tester to install the device(s) and provide the initial test forms to the City.
 A Plumbing Permit is required for installation of backflow preventers.

 - To ensure that backflow prevention devices are functioning properly, a certified tester must then test them annually, and also if they are repaired, relocated, or replaced.